Florida Motorcycle Accidents and Spinal Cord Injuries

 Because motorcycle riders are not protected by the structure of their vehicles, a biker involved in a motorcycle accident can incur serious injuries, including traumatic brain injury (TBI) and spinal cord injury (SCI).

 The Florida Department of Transportation (DOT) says that motorcycle crashes, fatalities and injuries in the state have increased in recent years.
-In 2011 alone, there were 8,621 motorcycle crashes in Florida, resulting in 7,194 injured motorcyclists and 776 injured motorcycle passengers.
-An additional 413 motorcyclists and 38 passengers were killed in Florida motorcycle accidents in 2011.
+In 2022 alone, there were 9,153 motorcycle crashes in Florida, resulting in 7,863 injuries and 590 deaths.

-Ride Smart Florida, a DOT program, says that 20 percent of non-fatal injuries among motorcycle riders that required hospitalization from 2007 to 2009 were torso injuries, which includes back and spine injuries.
+The DOT’s Ride Smart Florida program says that 20 percent of non-fatal injuries among hospitalized motorcycle riders from 2013 to 2014 were torso injuries, which includes back and spine injuries.